mdabdulripon/Angular/README.md

      -> Pipes transform displayed values within a template.
      -> Angular comes with some Built  in pipes.
 Such as: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.

+### What is Router!
+     -> Router enables navigation from one view to the next as users perform application tasks.